Omentir

 A strong signal stack might look like this: the company is hiring account executives, the sales leader recently posted about pipeline quality, and the team uses a tool category your product improves.
 That gives you a specific opener: "Saw you are scaling the sales team and hiring for more outbound capacity.
 Usually that creates pressure around list quality and follow-up consistency."
 The message is still short, but it is now anchored in observable reality.

 Sales reps should not spend hours every day running manual queries and building lists.
-Automate this sourcing process by using discovery agents.
+Automate sourcing with discovery agents.

 Omentir lets you save your search rules as automated templates.
 The system checks LinkedIn daily for matching profiles, scores them against your ICP guidelines, and places them into your lead workspace, keeping your queue populated.